Brandon Presley: 2023 gubernatorial campaign

-Following months of speculation, Presley announced his candidacy for Governor of Mississippi in the 2023 election on January 12, 2023.
-Later that month he delivered a response to incumbent Governor Tate Reeves' State of the State address, advocating for the state to embrace Medicaid expansion and accusing Reeves' of allowing rural hospitals to close.
-On February 16 the Mississippi Democratic Party's executive committee voted to disqualify two minor candidates for the party's gubernatorial nomination for failing to follow ethics disclosures, leaving Presley the only qualified candidate in the Democratic primary.
+Following months of speculation, Presley announced his candidacy for governor of Mississippi in the 2023 election on January 12, 2023.
+The same day, U.S. Rep. Bennie Thompson of Mississippi endorsed Presley.
+Later that month, from a shuttered hospital in Newton, he delivered a response to incumbent governor Tate Reeves' State of the State address, advocating for the state to embrace Medicaid expansion and accusing Reeves of allowing rural hospitals to close.
+On February 16, the Mississippi Democratic Party's executive committee voted to disqualify two minor candidates for the party's gubernatorial nomination for failing to follow ethics disclosures, leaving Presley the only qualified candidate in the Democratic primary.
+On August 8, as the only Democratic candidate for governor on the ballot, Presley won the Democratic primary.

+Although Mississippi is considered a Republican stronghold, many analysts stated that Reeves was a vulnerable incumbent.
+The Cook Political Report changed the race from Likely Republican to Lean Republican in October after polls showed Presley within the margin of error in multiple polls.
+In the general election, Reeves defeated Presley, albeit by a narrower margin than initially expected.

 Personal life

 Presley is a second cousin of Elvis Presley.
 He lost 216 lbs during 2013 and 2014.
+Presley married Katelyn Mabus, who is a cousin of former Mississippi governor Ray Mabus, in August 2023.